-Adjusting to and finding ways to cope with an essential thrombocythemia diagnosis is an important part of healing, along with treatment.
+Adjusting to and finding ways to cope with a renal cell cancer diagnosis is an important part of healing, along with treatment.
 There are many organizations, such as CancerCare, that provide support services to help people affected by cancer.
 Individual counseling is available to help you learn ways to cope with the emotions and challenges raised by your diagnosis.
-Support groups can connect you with others in a similar situation in a safe, supportive environment.
+Support groups can connect you with other patients in a safe, supportive environment.
 Cancer affects the whole person and their loved ones, so it's important to create a support network as part of managing your care.